Deferred Compensation

 What Is Deferred Compensation Anyway?

-Picture this: instead of getting your full paycheck now, you decide to put part of it aside for a future date.
-That's deferred compensation!
-Whether it’s part of a retirement plan, a bonus, or a special agreement with your employer, deferred compensation lets you enjoy extra cash (and hopefully, lower taxes) down the road.
+Imagine this: instead of receiving your entire paycheck now, you choose to set aside a portion for a future date—that’s Deferred Compensation!
+Whether it’s part of a retirement plan, a bonus, or a special agreement with your employer, Tax Deferred Compensation allows you to enjoy extra earnings later while potentially benefiting from favorable Deferred Compensation Tax Treatment .

-Think of it like Netflix saving all the best movies for the holidays – except in this case, you’re saving some earnings to enjoy later.
+Think of it like Netflix holding back the best movies for the holidays—except here, you’re strategically saving some Deferred Income to enjoy down the road!

 Social Security Taxes: The Pay-As-You-Go Game